Inspiring Women are everywhere but finding them can be hard?

 Maybe they will inspire you as well.

 In an era where women were usually the subjects of Art.
-Artemisia broke the mold.
+Artemisia broke the mould.
 She didn’t just paint, she dominated in an era of extreme sexual prejudice.

 She overcame deliberate attempts to discredit her and destroy her (most notably the public humiliation she faced at the trial of the man who raped her).